 The tool she and her colleagues led by Zhao described and demonstrated in a report published in The Journal of Biological Engineering in March is fused to a translational repressor.
 In principle, however, designer PUF proteins can be fused to other components to lend them many other functions for use in RNA splicing, imaging, and more.
 Abil says she is currently working on a version that she hopes will change the intracellular localization of RNA.

 “You can think of changing bases to other RNA bases or unnatural bases,” she said.
 “The possibilities, I think, are endless.”
 Abil says the new tool might even find therapeutic application in addition to their use in basic biology, for example, by targeting pathways underlying cancer or other disease processes.

-For those interested to try the PUF Assembly Kit out for themselves, she does have a couple of tips: First, she recommends use of the standard BsaI in place of the high fidelity version (despite what the original paper says).
+For those interested to try the PUF Assembly Kit out for themselves, she does have a couple of tips: First, she recommends using standard BsaI in place of the high fidelity version (despite what the original paper says).
 In their hands, BsaI-HF has produced less reliable results.

 She also notes that for reasons that are not yet entirely clear some PUF proteins lose their solubility.
 Her lab is currently investigating the issue and hopes to have a better understanding of the phenomenon soon.